 Research has also shown the Pfizer vaccine decreased the risk of moderate to severe COVID-19 disease by 95% and reduced the risk of hospitalization by 100%.

 While older adults are at a higher risk, severe illness in children should not be taken lightly.
-Children who are 16 years and older have needed hospital care for COVID-19.
+Children have needed hospital care for COVID-19.
 This is especially true for teenagers with underlying health conditions.

-Viral mutations are common and there will be ongoing study needed to monitor the effectiveness of the current vaccines against new strains.
-While there may be some decrease in immune response, the vaccine is still largely protective.
+There will be ongoing study needed to monitor the effectiveness of the current vaccines against new strains that may develop.
+It is common for there to be some decrease in immune response, the vaccine is still largely protective.
 An important step in preventing new strains is to ensure as many people as possible get the vaccine.
 The more people who get sick – even mildly – with COVID-19, the more opportunity for the virus to continue to mutate.

-There is not enough information to say if or for how long after infection someone is protected from getting COVID-19 again, and some people have been infected more than once.
-Therefore, we do advise vaccination even if someone has previously been diagnosed with COVID-19.
+There is not enough information to say if or for how long after infection someone is protected from getting COVID-19 again, and some people have been infected more than once, especially if their initial infection was mild.
+Therefore, we do advise vaccination even if someone has previously been diagnosed

 No, but a parent or legal guardian will need to give consent.
 For vaccines administered with UW Health, we can be given consent over the phone and the consent covers both doses.

-After checking in, the teen will be asked some questions about their health.
+After checking in, they will be asked some questions about their health.
 The shot will be administered into the arm.
-After receiving the shot, the teen will be monitored for 15 minutes to ensure no adverse reactions.
-The teen will also receive a card indicating when they received the vaccine and information about the vaccine.
+After receiving the shot, they will be monitored for 15 minutes to ensure no adverse reactions.
+They will also receive a card indicating when they received the vaccine and information about the vaccine.

-Mild or moderate side effects for both adults and teens include tiredness, nausea, muscle pain, chills, joint pain and headache.
+Mild or moderate side effects for both adults and kids include tiredness, nausea, muscle pain, chills, fever, joint pain, swollen lymph nodes and headache.
 Adverse events are more common after the second dose.
-These side effects are a sign that your immune system is doing exactly what it is supposed to do – building up protection to the disease.
+For children three years of age and younger, side effects may also include irritability or crying, sleepiness and loss of appetite.
+These side effects are a sign that the immune system is doing exactly what it is supposed to do – building up protection to the disease.

 It is fine to treat side effects with over-the-counter pain medicine.
 Either ibuprofen or acetaminophen can be given, as long as the child hasn’t had previous reactions to these medications.

 If they are feeling well there is no need to limit activities.
-If they have a fever, the teen should stay home.
+If they have a fever, they should stay home.

-No. it is important for everyone to continue using all the tools available to help stop this pandemic, like covering your mouth and nose with a mask, frequent hand washing and staying at least 6 feet away from others.
+No. it is important for everyone to continue using all the tools available to help stop this pandemic, like covering your mouth and nose with a mask while indoors, frequent hand washing and staying at least 6 feet away from others.